Somtokofo/alx-low_level_programming/0x12-singly_linked_lists/README.md

-# C - Singly linked lists
+# C - Singly linked listss

 In this project, I practiced building and using singly linked lists in C while learning when and why to use linked lists versus arrays.